How to take payments from European customers

 iDeal - This is very similar to Sofort or Giropay in Germany. iDeal uses online (real-time) bank transfers with immediate online authorisation via the customer’s bank.
 It accounts for 60% of online payments and is really appreciated by consumers.
 Due to the popularity of iDeal, card use is very low compared to the rest of Europe.
 The same can be said of e-wallet methods like PayPal (which accounts for 2.3% of payments).

 Incasso - Incasso now only offers SEPA Direct Debit.
-It has historically accounted for 15% of online payments, however, there are several restrictions that make it hard to access DD unless you are a larger company.
+It has historically accounted for 15% of online payments but there are several restrictions that make it hard to access unless you are a larger company.

-Other SEPA Direct Debit providers - With the arrival of SEPA Direct Debit, providers like GoCardless, which enables companies of all sizes to collect Direct Debit payments from the Netherlands and across Europe at low cost and with minimal admin may start to rival Incasso.
+Other SEPA Direct Debit providers - With the arrival of SEPA Direct Debit, providers such as GoCardless, which enables companies of all sizes to collect Direct Debit payments from the Netherlands and across Europe at low cost and with minimal admin., may start to rival Incasso.

 Learn more about SEPA Direct Debit

-Continue reading to learn more about SEPA and our international direct debit service.
+Read our SEPA user guide or our learn more about our international direct debit service.